nitindhar7/ideacannon/ideas.md

 - optimize algorithm (ex- maybe tasks that connect to anything could run first instead of waiting for a long chained command)
 - Multithreading

+* * *

-RESTFul mongoDb UI
+RESTful mongoDb UI
 ==================
-The purpose of this library is to allow access to mongodb as if it were a web service returning JSON library that maps incoming requests to mongo db by parsing request url/request data and delegating to the mongo driver before returning data back.
+The purpose of this library is to allow simple CRUD access to mongodb as if it were a web service interacting via HTTP using json.
+Basically this library that maps incoming requests to running mongo process by parsing the incoming request and routing it to the appropriate handler.
+The handler uses the [default Ruby driver](http://www.mongodb.org/display/DOCS/Ruby+Language+Center) to connect to mongo.

 ### Configuration (config.yml)